01 of 07

 If you're lucky enough to live in a banana-growing climate, your farmers market or local store may well sell a variety of bananas.
 To those of you in less tropical climes, such variety seems like sheer madness and something to look for when you visit.

-What all bananas have in common is a fairly starchy texture, a mildly sweet flavor as compared to other tropical fruits, and the wonderful ability to keep ripening after they've been plucked (well, hacked off) from the trees on which... they've grown.
-As tropical fruits, bananas don't care for the chill of the fridge, so it's best to store them at room temperature, where they'll continue to ripen gradually.
+What all bananas have in common is a fairly starchy texture, a mildly sweet flavor as compared to other tropical fruits, and the wonderful ability to keep ripening after they've been plucked from their trees.
+As tropical fruits, bananas... don't care for the chill of the fridge, so it's best to store them at room temperature, where they'll continue to ripen gradually.
 If you want to speed things up, simply pop them in a paper bag.

 02 of 07